 What are SOS Alerts?

-SOS Alerts aim to make emergency information more accessible during a natural or human-caused crisis.
+SOS Alerts aim to make emergency information more accessible during a crisis.
 We bring together relevant and authoritative content from the web, social media, and Google products, and then highlight that information on Google products such as Search and Maps.
 Depending on the nature of the crisis and your location, you’ll see updates from local, national, or international authorities.
 These updates could include emergency phone numbers and websites, maps, translations of useful phrases, donation opportunities, and more.

 How does Google decide when to show an SOS Alert?